 Day trading can trace its origins all the way back to the mid-19th century.
 Shortly after the invention of the telegraph, the first ticker tape for trading was created; the immediacy of the technology and the speed with which it allowed people to communicate facilitated a boom in the stock market trading industry.
 The concept of buying and selling stock on the same day originated here, and trading has only gone from strength to strength as a technologically-enhanced concept since then.

 It is undeniable that technology has completely transformed the landscape of trading, but it can be hard to pinpoint exactly how.
+You can now learn to trade forex, stocks and other commodities – all online.
 Here are some of the ways technology has impacted the trading world.

 Mobile data and 4G